Annotation Interface OnDelete

 When a matching object is deleted, annotated methods are invoked just prior to actual deletion.

-For static methods, path() must be empty and every object is a potential matching object.
-Therefore, the deletion of any object whose type is compatible with the method's parameter will result in a notification.
+For static methods, path() must be empty and every object whose type is compatible with the method's parameter is a matching object and can produce notifications.

 A class may have multiple @OnDelete methods, each with a specific purpose.